 “We are confident that together we can contribute towards enabling the supply chain digitally and provide immediate access of oxygen concentrators to hospitals, and also set up permanent oxygen facilities for the long run,” Jagdish Mitra, Chief Strategy Officer & Head of Growth, Tech Mahindra, said in a statement.

-Mission Oxygen is an initiative by the Democracy People Foundation with the participation of 250 entrepreneurs that has successfully raised Rs 36 crore through its efforts and has already donated 1,000 oxygen concentrators and will donate 5,000 more oxygen generators by May 20.
+Mission Oxygen is an initiative by the Democracy People Foundation with the participation of 250 entrepreneurs.
+It has successfully raised Rs 36 crore through its efforts and has already donated 1,000 oxygen concentrators and will donate 5,000 more oxygen generators by May 20.

 Considering the likelihood of a wave 3, the goal of this initiative in its second phase will be to also enable hospitals to become self-sufficient by enabling the provision of PSA (pressure swing adsorption) plants.